A newer version of this documentation is available.

 What’s Lurking in the Shadows?

-The following query asks Analytics the number of breweries:
+The following query asks Analytics for the current number of airlines:

 It returns: